Achilles-Analytics/Beginner-Projects/README.md

-# Star Wars Survey
+# Car Sales Predictions

-In this project I examine some interesting insights about fans of the Star Wars/Trek movies/franchise.
+In this project I predict car sales using a linear regression model